enesctnn/WeatherApp/README.md

 - Automatic location detection
 - Dynamic background and icons based on weather conditions
 - Responsive design
+- Caching mechanism to reduce API calls and improve speed
 - State management using React Query
 - Routing with React Router
 - Styling with Tailwind CSS